 Melbourne is a young and thriving city that is home to thousands of up and coming businesses.
 In the heart of the city lies the Central Business District, where the vast majority of business meetings and activities happen in Melbourne.
 You don’t have to look too far to find a number of excellent conference facilities in Melbourne’s CBD.
 Whether you’re in search of a small conference venue in the Melbourne CBD, or you’re looking for larger corporate conference venues for your company’s next big event – you’ll find it all on this page!

 Prices of conference venues in Melbourne CBD average around $3500 minimum spend per event.
 The exact costs depend on the room size, audiovisual equipment (such as projectors or microphones), or high-speed Wi-Fi.
 Additional services, such as catering or on-site coordinators, may cost extra.
 Flexible configurations for presentations, workshops, or networking, along with amenities such as parking or dedicated breakout rooms, will also affect the price.
-See usual price ranges in Melbourne CBD, based on Tagvenue data:
+See usual price ranges in Melbourne CBD, based on Tagvenue data, as of October 2025:

 Whole Floor at The Angliss Conference Centre